 - Install A Surveillance System.

-A surveillance system can deter some porch pirates, and also can provide evidence if your package is stolen.
+A reliable surveillance system can serve as a deterrent for those considering meddling with your doorstep deliveries, and also can provide evidence if your package is stolen.
 Some surveillance systems you can set up include motion sensors, exterior cameras, or front door cameras like a Ring doorbell camera.
-The downside of this method is that you have to rely on the porch pirates to be scared off by the surveillance system and in most cases, they won’t actually prevent theft, just record it as it is happening.
+The downside of this method is that you have to rely on the package thieves to be scared off by the surveillance system and in most cases, they won’t actually prevent theft, just record it as it is happening.

 - Request A Signature For Delivery.